 3. Wilson’s Promontory

 One of our favourite places to explore in Victoria.
 Located around 2 hours south of Melbourne, Wilson’s Promontory is the most southern part of mainland Australia.
 Here you can expect to have an entire pristine beach all to yourself!
 Australian animals such as Wombats, Kangaroos and Wallabies stroll around the 32km national park freely and there are walking trails spanning from 30 minutes to overnight – depending on what kind of adventure you are after!
-Not easily accessible by public transport, you are best to rent a car or campervan or book a tour with our good friends at Bunyip.
+Not easily accessible by public transport, you are best to rent a car or campervan or book a tour.
 Our top spots: Mt Oberon Walk and Squeaky Beach.

 4. 90 Mile Beach

 Believe it or not, the coastline between Melbourne and Sydney is home to some epic surf beaches!
 The road spanning along 90 Mile Beach (there’s actually 94 miles of surf beach), will lead you beyond the typical backpacker trail and through the friendly towns of East Gippsland – a great way to meet Aussies!
 Some of our favourite places to visit are Woodside Beach, Seaspray and of course, Lake’s Entrance.
 Note: some beaches along this route are not patrolled and the surf can be rough – be safe!